 The answer, says the staff at Dentistry @1881, is education.
-That’s why the dentists on Yonge Street take time to tell each patient how they can improve their oral hygiene routines and why six-month check-ups and cleanings are so vital.
+That’s why the dentist on Yonge Street takes time to tell each patient how they can improve their oral hygiene routines and why six-month check-ups and cleanings are so vital.
 These simple preventatives increase the chances for great oral well-being.

 Tooth Decay and Gum Disease